Free general admission – paid exhibitions

 What it is

 One of London’s greatest museums, and possibly its most eclectic.
-Amogng the world’s largest and best collections of art, design and culture, with more than 100 galleries showcasing everything from photography, to Raphael’s cartoos, ancient Buddhist sculpture and Islamic carpets, alongside modern design and fashion.
+Amogng the world’s largest and best collections of art, design and culture, with more than 100 galleries showcasing everything from photography, to Raphael’s cartoons, ancient Buddhist sculpture and Islamic carpets, alongside modern design and fashion.

 Designed by the Victorians, its setting is just as jawdropping as the artefacts; the first ever museum cafe, designed by William Morris and co, and a gorgeous courtyard.
 The real highlight is Cast Courts, with casts of some of the most famous art works from world history – the Statue of David, Trajan’s Column (accommodated by the hall’s 25 metre high ceiling!).
 A jaw dropping display.